bank-vaults/bank-vaults.dev/docs/unseal-keys/_index.md

 export VAULT_TOKEN=$(kubectl get secrets ${VAULT_NAME}-unseal-keys -o jsonpath={.data.vault-root} | base64 -d)
 ```

-## Moving unseal keys to be managed by Bank-Vaults or migrating between cloud providers
+## Migrate unseal keys between cloud providers

-If you need to move your Vault instance from one provider or an external managed Vault, you will have to store those the unseal keys and a root token in the Bank-Vaults format.
+If you need to move your Vault instance from one provider or an external managed Vault, you have to store those the unseal keys and a root token in the Bank-Vaults format.

 All examples assume that you have created files holding the root-token and the 5 unseal keys in plaintext: